Xiaokang2022/tkintertools-docs/3.0/documents/core/containers.md

     event: Event,
 ) -> None: ...
 ```
-Event for operation of selecting all
+Events for operation of selecting all

 ### 🟡`_theme`